PEGGY'S COVE MASTER PLANNING PROJECT

 When will it be complete?

-The Viewing Deck is expected to be complete in June 2021.
+The Viewing Deck is expected to be complete in August 2021 and the public washroom near the deck, in September 2021.

 The preliminary design rendering looked massive and intrusive.
 There are also folks online saying it’s bigger than you’re reporting—can you clarify?

 All in the deck is around 14,000 square feet.
 12,000 of those 14,000 square feet are being reclaimed from the roadway.
 The remaining 2,000 square feet does extend over the landscape, but it was carefully designed to blend with the landscape and avoid intruding too far on the coastline.
 Rest assured that it will not overshadow the lighthouse or disturb the iconic views we all know and love.